Mauricio Lomelin

 Personal Notes

-All application scripts begin by sourcing a common initialization script that configures the environment and sources all libraries.
-It’s the line in the template that starts with source "$(dirname "${0}")/../lib/init.zsh".
+All application scripts begin by sourcing a framework initialization script that configures the environment and sources all framework libraries.
+It’s the line in the template that starts with source "$(dirname "${0}")/../lib/framework/init.zsh".

-Below is a snapshot of my initialization script ~/_local/lib/init.zsh.
+Below is a snapshot of my initialization script ~/_local/lib/framework/init.zsh.

 #!/usr/bin/env zsh